-In the Raw file the white balance will also be saved, but you can modify it to your liking without loss of quality.
+The white balance will also be saved in the Raw file, but you can modify it to your liking without losing quality.

-As I said before, remember that Lightroom will apply the white balance that you have configured in the camera, while the official software of your camera will also apply the image styles such as contrast, sharpness or saturation.
+As I said before, remember that Lightroom will apply the white balance that you have configured in the camera.
+Simultaneously, your camera’s official software will also involve the image styles such as contrast, sharpness, or saturation.

-Shooting in Raw will allow you to modify values in Lightroom or another type of development program such as focus, noise or distortion of some lenses , essential to achieve the greatest detail in a scene.
+Shooting in Raw will allow you to modify Lightroom’s values or another type of development program such as focus, noise, or distortion of some lenses, essential to achieve the most incredible detail in a scene.

 Batch digital development

-One of the options that I use the most in Adobe Lightroom is batch development, what I do is edit a photo, copy its adjustments and paste them in all the photos that I have taken in that period of time and in the same place, trying to have the same lighting, for example:
+One of the options that I use the most in Adobe Lightroom is batch development.
+What I do is edit a photo, copy its adjustments and paste them in all the images that I have taken in that time and the same place, trying to have the same lighting, for example: